 Founded in August of 2008 and based in San Francisco, California, Airbnb is a trusted community marketplace for people to list, discover, and book unique accommodations around the world — online or from a mobile phone.
-You should pay close attention to the word trusted, as online stories might prove you otherwise.
+You should pay close attention to the word trusted, as online stories might prove to you otherwise.

 I know I had heard of the website Airbnb before, but never as much as I did earlier this year, and that was when I felt that I really need to look into it, see what it is about and perhaps even check out some rooms that are available.
 At first glance, it is a magnificent service – or so it looks – that gives you the ability to book a room anywhere – literally – in the World, for a fair price.